 Your Square Foot Garden Plan

-As mentioned earlier, your key to success lies in the planning.
+As mentioned earlier, your key to success lies in planning.
 A square foot garden won’t succeed if you don’t take the time to plan it well in advance.

 1. Find Your Space